 As we have seen so far, BRFSS is not based on simple random sampling.
 Because of this fact, we recommend that SAS/SUDAAN software be used to conduct data analysis.
 Confidence intervals are an important measures of the role of chance.

 There is no charge to use BRFSS data.
-The data request form is available in this site.
+In order to receive BRFSS data please fill out this form and send it to BRFSS@flhealth.gov.
 We can also provide technical assistance for those interested in conducting their own data analysis with SAS or SUDAAN.
-Prevalence data for the major questions is available at CDC BRFSS website at http://www.cdc.gov/brfss/.
-At this website, you can view the estimated prevalences with 95% confidence intervals by demographic break down such as age gender race/ethnicity and socioeconomic status.
+Prevalence data for the major questions is available at CDC BRFSS website at https://www.cdc.gov/brfss/.
+At this website, you can view the estimated prevalence rates with 95% confidence intervals by demographic break down such as age gender race/ethnicity and socioeconomic status.